-Used car prices: top 10 models for rising value and 10 big losers - from Seat and Ford to BMW and Audi
+Used car prices: top 10 models for rising value and 10 big losers - from Toyota and Ford to BMW and Land Rover

-The second-hand cars selling for between 40% and 80% more than they were a year ago, plus the models falling behind
+The second-hand cars selling for up to 40% more than they were a year ago, plus the models falling behind